Huon Highway Grove Safety Improvements

 The Department of State Growth is improving safety on the Huon Highway along the Grove straight, near the Willie Smith’s Apple Shed (Apple Shed).
-The southbound lane towards Huonville will be widened for approximately 300 metres, to make room for a dedicated lane for vehicles turning right into the Apple Shed.
-A small pull-off area for vehicles turning left into the Apple Shed will also be sealed.
+The southbound lane towards Huonville has been widened for approximately 300 metres, to make room for a dedicated lane for vehicles turning right into the Apple Shed.
+A small pull-off area for vehicles turning left into the Apple Shed has also be sealed.

 About the project